Dance Program

 JAZZ/POP: This upbeat style of dance emphasizes proper body alignment and clean technique.
 We will include stretch and strength exercises and floor work.
 Dancers will work on musicality, turns, kicks and jumps.

-NEW!
 LATIN STYLE - MINI MERENGUE: Try a variety of Latin dance styles that will focus on the steps and go from there.

-NEW!
 LYRICAL: Dancers will learn a combination of several dance styles from Ballet to Jazz to Contemporary that they will apply to the words of songs to create the beautiful choreography.

-NEW!
 MUSICAL THEATER: Learn choreography that is typically performed by theater performers for their stage act.

 POMS: Participants will work on techniques that include leaps, jumps, turns and flexibility.